 If you want to mix-and-match your cookies for the rum balls, just make sure they're a drier cookie as it can impact the texture of the balls if they have additional moisture in them.

 Cocoa powder.
-Or you could use cacao powder, or even milo for an extra bit of fun!
+Or you could use cacao powder (it makes them less sweet), or even milo for an extra bit of fun!

 Rum.
 This is optional.
 I like to add a couple of teaspoons because I like the hint of rum flavour (which is barely any alcohol as you make about 15 balls with this recipe).